shaypal5/awesome-twitter-data/README.rst

 * `Higgs Twitter Dataset <http://snap.stanford.edu/data/higgs-twitter.html>`_ {?} [456k] - The Higgs dataset has been built after monitoring the spreading processes on Twitter before, during and after the announcement of the discovery of a new particle with the features of the elusive Higgs boson on 4th July 2012.

+* `Twitter Data - NIPS 2012	<http://academictorrents.com/details/046cf7a75db2a530b1505a4ce125fbe0031f4661>`_ [81k] - This dataset consists of 'circles' (or 'lists') from Twitter.
+Twitter data was crawled from public sources.
+The dataset includes node features (profiles), circles, and ego networks.

 * `ego-twitter <http://snap.stanford.edu/data/ego-Twitter.html>`_ [80k] - 80K nodes and 1.7 million edges.